2023 Ontario Income Tax Calculator

 How to Calculate Tax ?

-Calculating your income tax in Ontario, however, involves more than just knowing tax rates.
-It’s a multi-step process that takes into consideration different factors such as your taxable income, federal and provincial tax rates, and any deductions or credits that you may be eligible for.
-Determine Your Taxable Income
+Calculating your income tax in Ontario is more than just knowing the tax rates.
+It is a process with several steps.
+You need to think about things like your taxable income, federal and local tax rates, and any deductions or credits you can get.

-First, determine your taxable income.
-This is the amount left after all deductions and credits have been accounted for from your total income.
-It includes employment income, business income, property income, and any other income that you’ve earned during the tax year.
-Apply Federal Tax Rates
+First, figure out your taxable income.
+This is what you have after taking away all deductions and credits from your total income.
+It includes money from your job, money from a business, income from property, and any other money you earned during the tax year.

 Up to $49,020 | 15% |